 Puracy's proud to be one of the first companies to use Lexfeel N5 in our hair care products.
 Not only is this texture enhancer plant-sourced, 100% sustainable, and biodegradable, but it also replicates the effects of dimethicone and other silicones.
 Shiny, bouncy hair?
 You've got it! `

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Is Dimethicone Bad for the Environment?
+Is Dimethicone Safe for the Environment?

-The short answer: Yes.
+The short answer: No.

+Depending on your water's route, when dimethicone (a hydrolyzed chemical) is washed down the drain, it can feed into aquatic environments and impact fish and plant life.
 The National Center for Biotechnology Information also states that “the use of low molecular weight silicones should be reduced...and the purity of high molecular weight silicones should be monitored.”

-Our 99.3% Natural Shampoo and Conditioner are rare examples of just how moisturized, bouncy, and shiny dimethicone-free hair products can leave your hair.
-We've even formulated these products to extend the length of time between washes.
+Puracy Natural Shampoo and Conditioner are rare examples of silicone-free hair products that leave all hair types moisturized, bouncy, and shiny.
+We've even formulated these products to extend the length of time between washes (3+ days!).